 Overall, I’m very impressed with this lotion.
 It feels nice, smells nice and the ingredients are really superb.
 When it says “replenishing” – it means it!

-Disclosure: A sample was provided to me by Integrity Botanicals to try.
+Disclosure: A sample was provided to me to try.
 Opinions and the choice to review are 100% my own!
 I’m not compensated for anything I write.
+This post contains affiliate links.